 Chronic heavy drinking can negatively affect every aspect of a person’s life.
 This is especially true in the case of an individual’s health.
 Alcohol abuse is known for contributing to a number of health conditions that can range from mild to life-threatening.
 One of these conditions is the increased risk of stroke.

-Studies in the past have suggested that moderate drinking may decrease the risk of certain health conditions like stroke and some diseases.
+Studies in the past have suggested that moderate drinking may decrease the risk of certain health conditions like stroke, gi-gastrointestinal issues, and some diseases.
 However, more recent research has shown that even lower levels of alcohol consumption may increase the risk of certain types of strokes.

 What Is A Stroke?